 Optionally, while in the “events” aggregation mode, you can choose to use a

+buffer.
 In that case, for each event, when aggregating we will jump back N events.
 For example in sales forecasting, where we want to predict a user’s transactions in the next 3 weeks, we cannot use the data of the 3 weeks prior to his transaction.
 Here a buffer of 3 weeks will then be used.

 The generated aggregated features are organized into different families as explained below.
 You will be able to activate each family individually in order to save computation effort.